 The frequency of the second highest emission was 2.747 GHz; the third harmonic.
 This emission was greater than 20 dB down from the fundamental but it did fall in the 2690 MHz - 2900 MHz restricted band.
-The field strength level was below the peak limit but would have to be measured with the average detector relative to the average limit.
+Since the peak detector level of this emission was lower than that observed for Channel 0 operation and the level of the second harmonic was well below the average limit, a measurement with the average detector was not performed.
+The average detector level of the emissions at 1.33 GHz and 1.596 GHz were not affected by the channel as these were associated with the DUT's digital circuitry.
+Their levels were measured with the radio transmitting on Channel 0.

-Figure 5.2-10 - Radiated Emissions 1 - 10 GHz (Average Detector) Channel 24
+Figure 5.2-10 - Radiated Emissions 1 - 10 GHz (Peak Detector) Channel 0